aspose-font/Aspose.Font-Documentation/net/what-is-font/CSS-fonts/_index.md

 Font resources may be set up locally on a device in which a browser works.
 For such fonts describing information can be obtained right from the font resource (for example from a file `montserrat.ttf`).
 For web fonts, such information is attached with the link on the font's resource.

-Fonts in HTML CSS have next main (most often used)  properties:
+Fonts in HTML CSS have next important (most often used)  properties:
 - Font-family;
 - Font-weight;
 - Font-stretch;